imasloff/titanic-notebook/README.md

 # kaggle-notebooks
-This is the repository for my kaggle submissions
+This is the repository for my lost kaggle submission for Titanic competition